 In setting our objectives and planning our activities the Governing Body have carefully considered the Charity Commission's general guidance on public benefit.

-The Reach Free School Trust is an equal opportunity employer, and strives to give full and fair consideration to all applicants for employment, training and promotions, irrespective of disability, gender, race, colour or sexual orientation.
+The Reach Free School Trust is an equal opportunity employer, and strives to give full and fair consideration to all applicants for employment, training and promotions, irrespective of any protected characteristics.

 Strategic Report

 Achievements and Performance